nagatax/docker_base_os/redis/README.md

 - redis 5.0.3

 Note that:
-the base_os:latest tag is always the most recent version currently available.
+the redis:latest tag is always the most recent version currently available.

 ## Supported tags and respective `Dockerfile` links